newtron-framework/newtron-docs/docs/routing/introduction.md

+---
+description: "Choose your routing style in Newtron: file-based for simplicity or declarative for control.
+Both are fully supported."
+---

 # Introduction to Routing in Newtron

 Routing is how Newtron maps URLs to the code that handles them.
 Newtron supports two distinct routing modes: **File-based** routing and **Declarative** routing.